LucaRegnicoli/configuration/README.md

 #### Infrastructure.Configuration.Ini.Tests

-It provides tests against ini-based configuration
+It provides tests to ini-based configuration.

 #### Infrastructure.Configuration.Json

 This provider has not been implemented.
-It will provide the functionality to serialise and deserialise the key/value structures from a json file
+It would provide the functionality to deserialise the key-value structures from a JSON file.

 #### Infrastructure.Configuration.Json.Tests

-This test provider has not been implemented.
-It will test the functionality to serialise and deserialise the key/value structures from a json file
+This test suite has not been implemented.
+It would test the functionality to deserialise the key-value structures from a JSON file.

 ## Test result